MargotCintract/FinalProject/README.md

 The goal of this program is to deal with basic operations with PDF document.
 I used the PDBbox from Apache and added it to my librairy.

+The program can be used in intellij or in the command prompt of the computer.
+It was created for personal purposes as dealing with PDF is quite frequent in everyday life.

 There are 6 main options to the program: Merge, Split, Encrpypt, Create, Edit and Read.
 The user can choose the option he wants.
 I will describe each option:
   - Merge PDF: The user can insert the path of the PDFs he wants to merge.
 The program will check if the field is a PDF or not.
 The user can add as many PDF as he wants